ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-This allows us to execute [nimble test]{.term} from within the package directory to compile and run package tests.
+This allows us to execute [nimble test] from within the package directory to compile and run package tests.